TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 - Alt Pedal: Mouse button 5/Side Button 2/Forward
 - C + Start: Esc key

-Pause mode can be entered by either pressing C + Select by default, pressing the *Home Button* if used in current pin layout, or *holding the trigger plus the A Button with **no IR points in sight*** if hold-to-pause is enabled (pointing the gun towards the ground is recommended).
+Pause mode can be entered by either pressing C + Select by default, pressing the *Home Button* if used in current pin layout, or *holding the trigger plus the A Button with **no IR points in sight*** if hold-to-pause is enabled - pointing the gun towards the ground is recommended here.

 #### Default Buttons in Pause mode (Hotkey)
 - A, B, Start, Select: select a profile